 - Supplemental Airline fee of 550USD

 - Group airline tickets booked

 - Two trips included (Great Ocean Road and Philip Island)

 - Public transit pass included

 **Please keep in mind that study abroad information, dates, benefits, and fees are subject to change without notification.
 You are encouraged to contact the Office of International Programs directly for the most up-to-date information regarding any study abroad programs offered at Loyola.

-- Completed online application form and an academic advisor acknowledgement form must be submitted by December 3 (Wednesday after Thanksgiving) for the fall or spring term.
+- Completed online application form and a course planning form must be submitted by December 3 (Wednesday after Thanksgiving) for the fall or spring term.